xpgram/advance-wars/src/00 - Todo List.md

   The logic for MoveUnit and DropLocation, which tiles to highlight, are different though.
   I guess that could be handled beforehand, but I'm not sure we'd be achieving anything, really.
 Other than the connections being a teense easier to see.

+- [ ] Refactor TurnSystem to use state queues.
+  This is actually kind of a big job.
+I'd need to think of use cases.
+  BSM.insert(states: TurnState[], idx: number = 0);
+  BSM.advance();
+    // BSM will _not_ increment to next in queue unless this is called.
+    // Throws StateChangeError if no states exist in queue.
+  BSM.regress();
+  BSM.report();   // Or whatever it's called.
+    // Prints last 20 states.
+    // Prints remaining states in queue.
+- [ ] Refactor instruction set to be a list of incremental changes.
+  - Instead of {place, path, action, focal, drop, ... }
+  - [ ] make it more extensible with
+    [
+      {path, null, where},
+      {path, null, where},
+      ...
+      {move, null, where},
+      {drop, which, where},
+      {attack, null, where},
+    ]
+    A benefit is that this process makes it reeaally easy to see where interruptions would happen, instead of having to calculate them.
+    I guess calculating them isn't hard.
+Path is already incremental, essentially.

 - [ ] Refactor controls to:
   - Left/Right Bumper: Prev/Next available unit